rycolab/website/content/classes/intro-nlp-f21/main.md

 * **30%** Course Project *or* Assignment

 **Lectures:** Mon 12-14h Zoom (recurring link sent at start of semester).
-Recordings can be found in the (password protected) course Polybox: https://polybox.ethz.ch/index.php/s/gplfKPSDUHSXDRq.
+Recordings can be found in the password-protected course Polybox: https://polybox.ethz.ch/index.php/s/gplfKPSDUHSXDRq.
 The password can be found on the Moodle home page for the course.

-**Discussion Sections:** Weds 12-14h HG F7; discussion sections will either be in person or via Zoom, depending on the individual preferences of the teaching staff.
+**Discussion Sections:** Weds 12-14h HG F7; discussion sections will either be in person or via Zoom (same link as lecture), depending on the individual preferences of the teaching staff.
 Regardless, all sections will be recorded.
-Schedule to be posted at the beginning of the semester
+Schedule to be posted at the beginning of the semester.

 **Textbooks:** [Introduction to Natural Language Processing (Eisenstein)](https://www.amazon.de/Jacob-Eisenstein/dp/0262042843/ref=sr_1_1?__mk_de_DE=%C3%85M%C3%85%C5%BD%C3%95%C3%91&crid=30OMHV1C018JY&dchild=1&keywords=introduction+to+natural+language+processing&qid=1598878964&sprefix=introduction+to+na%2Caps%2C148&sr=8-1)
 &emsp;&emsp;&emsp;&emsp;&emsp; [Deep Learning (Goodfellow, Bengio and Courville)](https://www.deeplearningbook.org/)